M66B/FairEmail/docs/FAQ-fr-rFR.md

 Classification is optimized to use as little resources as possible, but will inevitably use some extra battery power.

 You can delete all classification data by turning classification three times off.

+[Filter rules](#user-content-faq71) will be executed before classification.

+Message classification is a pro feature, except for the spam folder.

 <br />